Michael-Zp/Framework/SHADER/Examples/CameraExample/readme.md

-1. account for the aspect ratio of your window
+1. look at example implementation of an orbiting camera
-1. create a camera class using LookAt or custom transformation
+1. create a similar class for a first-person shooter camera
-1. use ortho instead of perspective